VehAnchor: Metadata-Free Metric Scale Recovery from Vehicle Cues in Aerial Imagery: EXPERIMENTS

 \subsection{Vehicle Detection and GSD Evaluation}

 We train \YOLOxil{}~\cite{yolo11_ultralytics} on the DOTA~v1.5 Training Subset for oriented vehicle detection, achieving mAP50 = 0.660 on the Dev Set.
-Using ground-truth annotations as an upper bound, the statistical pipeline achieves 6.88\% median GSD error on 269~images---the irreducible error from vehicle length variability.
+Using ground-truth annotations as an upper bound, the statistical pipeline achieves 6.88\% median GSD error on 269~images---the irreducible error from vehicle length variability (Table~\ref{tab:e2e}).

 End-to-end, replacing GT annotations with YOLO detections, the pipeline achieves 6.87\% median error on 306~images (67\% coverage).
 On the 267-image intersection of E2E and GT evaluation sets, E2E achieves 6.22\% median error vs.\ the GT baseline's 6.88\%, confirming that KDE mode estimation effectively absorbs detection noise.
+Figure~\ref{fig:e2e_results}(a)~plots predicted vs.\ ground-truth GSD, and Fig.~\ref{fig:e2e_results}(b)~the cumulative error distribution.
 The pipeline produces no estimate for 152~images (33\%) lacking detectable vehicles; these receive $\mathcal{C} = 0$.

 The gap between E2E and GT is larger for mean error (12.89\% vs.\ 8.54\%) due to images with $<$5 detections where the fallback median estimator is less accurate.